Gregory119/Robotics/README.md

 OR cross compile [4], [6],
 OR apt-get install on the Pi and copy across (if other options fail)

+!!TO DO: connect to pi over ethernet
-!!TO DO: create systemd startup script for servoblaster !!TO DO: add libcurl for cross compile and basic testing
+!!TO DO: create pi wifi settings to connect to gopro wifi !!TO DO: create libcurl HTTP GET program
+!!TO DO: create HTTP GET libcurl wrapper
+!!TO DO: create gopro api class with libcurl and test !!TO DO: add gopro api into bushbot project and test !!TO DO: update startscripts on robot and basestation and test
+     (start_bushbot.sh and start_servoblaster.sh)
+     uninstall the previous startscript setup for servoblaster
 #